pytorch/serve/docs/FAQs.md

 Torchserve currently supports only inference through HTTP 1.0 - Request / Response style.

 ### Is it possible to deploy model other than Pytorch framework?
+Yes it is possible to deploy model with custom python handler or you can use [AWS Multi Model Server](https://github.com/awslabs/multi-model-server) a similar model serving framework.
-Yes, it is possible to deploy(with Python inference logic) however Torchserve has been certified with any other framework hence there can be unknowns.
+NOTE : Torchserve has not been certified with any other framework apart from Pytorch.

 ###  Does Torchserve support other models based on programming languages other than python?
 No, As of now only python based models are supported.